Creating a standardized and transparent European carbon dioxide removal market.

 Biological Carbon Fixation

-Living organisms (plants and certain microorganisms) absorb and convert CO2 into organic matter through photosynthesis and other biochemical pathways.
+A nature-based technology in which living organisms (plants and certain microorganisms) absorb and convert CO2 into organic matter through photosynthesis and other biochemical pathways.
 Find out more.

 C-SINK Consortium